 I am very interested in learning and discovering more about these capacities in great apes, which is why as part of my second internship (supervised by Dr. Mariska Kret and Dr. Jorg Massen) I investigated yawning and yawn contagion in bonobos housed at primate park Apenheul in Apeldoorn.

-My PhD project supervised by Mariska Kret and funded by the Leidsch Universiair Fonds and the Elise Mathilde Fonds focuses on the perception of emotions across species and on the evolutionary roots of discrimination, ingroup love and outgroup hate.
+My PhD project supervised by Mariska Kret and funded by the Leidsch Universiair Fonds and the Elise Mathilde Fonds focused on the perception of emotions across species and on the evolutionary roots of discrimination, ingroup love and outgroup hate.